Abubakr1710/Abubakr1710/README.md

 Hey, I'm Abu 👋

-I'm a **Data Scientist and AI Developer** and very passionate about Machine Learning and Data Science.
+I'm a **Data Scientist and AI Developer** and very passionate about Computer Vision

 - 🎓 **Education:** I am studying Bachelor of Computer Engineering at Vistula University in Warsaw.